RoMinjun/mlb-discord-rpc/README.md

 * [Options & Configuration](#options--configuration)

 ## Overview
 **mlb-discord-rpc** shows live Major League Baseball game updates as your Discord status.
 It uses Discord Rich Presence to display real-time scores, game status, and player info for your favorite team while you use Discord.
+When live score data is unavailable, the presence falls back to showing the schedule for the next upcoming game.

 ## Screenshots